srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 For that iBGP configuration we will create a group called `iBGP-overlay` which will have the `peer-as` and `local-as` set to `100` to form an iBGP neighborship.
 The group will also host the same permissive `all` routing policy, enabled `evpn` and disabled ipv4-unicast address families.

 Then for each leaf we add a new BGP neighbor addressed by the remote `system0` interface address and local system address as the source.
-Below you will find the pastable snippets with the aforementioned config:
+Below you will find the paste-able snippets with the aforementioned config:

 === "leaf1"
     ```srl